QUARANTINE AND ISOLATION HOUSING

 Isolation: Isolation is required for those who test positive for COVID-19 or for those who have COVID-like symptoms.
 Isolation separates people who are ill with a contagious disease from those who are not ill.
 People in isolation who have symptoms should remain in isolation for at least 10 days after symptoms first appeared and at least 24 hours with no fever (without using medicine).
 People who have tested positive but are asymptomatic should remain in isolation for 10 days after positive test.

 Quarantine: Quarantine is required when someone believes they have been in close contact with someone who has tested positive for COVID-19.
 Close contact is defined as someone who was within six feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from two days before illness onset (or, for asymptomatic patients, two days prior to test specimen collection) until the time the patient is isolated.
 Quarantine keeps people who were exposed to a contagious disease away from others during the incubation period of the virus in order to see if they become sick.
-People in quarantine should remain in quarantine for 14 days after their most recent exposure date.

 WHAT HAPPENS ONCE A DAWGCHECK IS SUBMITTED?